DylanBolanos/cs426_Final_Group_Project/README.md

 4) Added a trash/recycle object between the two shelves, no functionality added to it yet.
 5) Added spotlights to the objects that I created to improve visibility for players.

+Dylan Bolanos:
+1) Created the cleaning robot to find the broken glass object with tag to clean up the lab.
+The robot will free wander and find points to try and find any potential glasswith walking animation.
+2) Created the burner prefab as both a light and a new place for the player to interact with
+3) Made a Beaker with "Bubbles" coming out after 5 seconds but can be activated with a bool.
+This will be used later for interaction with burners
+4) Used a Mechanim to walk and clean with the robot from 1